Snowflake-Labs/sfquickstarts/site/sfguides/src/semantic_file_generation_for_cortex_analyst/semantic_file_generation_for_cortex_analyst.md

 ### Clone the Repository
 You can find the latest version of the app at the [Snowflake-Labs/semantic-model-generator](https://github.com/Snowflake-Labs/semantic-model-generator) repository.
 To start, please clone the code into a directory of your choice.
 We would recommend going through the [README](https://github.com/Snowflake-Labs/semantic-model-generator/blob/main/README.md) for a more in-depth walkthrough of the capabilities of the app.

 Once you have a local version of the repository, let’s go ahead and install the dependencies necessary for the app to run.
-If you’re curious, a full list can be found in requirements.txt.
+If you’re curious, a full list can be found in [pyproject.toml](https://github.com/Snowflake-Labs/semantic-model-generator/blob/main/pyproject.toml).
 Feel free to install the dependencies however you wish; for convenience’s sake, we have provided some Make commands to get started, so you may run to install all required dependencies:

 ```SQL
 make setup_admin_app